The Eternal Jew (film): Production

-Although Goebbels did not generally take an active role in the production of particular films, he elected to do so in the case of major propaganda films such as The Eternal Jew.
+Although Goebbels did not generally take an active role in particular films' production, he elected to do so in the case of major propaganda such as The Eternal Jew.
 The film was in production for over a year.
 Throughout the end of 1939 and the beginning of 1940, Goebbels devoted "constant attention" to the production of what he referred to as "the Jew film".
+Hippler had directed a documentary entitled Feldzug in Polen that was released in February 1940 to great success, and it was for this reason that he was chosen by Goebbels to direct The Ethernal Jew.

 As early as 1938, Goebbels had wanted to have a film crew travel to Poland to shoot the ghetto scenes; however, he was unable to gain permission from the Polish government.
-In October and November 1939, almost immediately after the German-Soviet invasion of Poland, he instructed Hippler to send camera crews to Łódź, Warsaw, Cracow and Lublin to shoot footage of Polish Jews.
+In October and November 1939, almost immediately after the German-Soviet invasion of Poland, he instructed Hippler to send camera crews to Łódź, Warsaw, Kraków and Lublin to shoot footage of Polish Jews.
+Goebbels was disappointed with the footage Hippler shot as he wanted more footage of "Jewish types of all kinds".
+He sent Eberhard Fangauf and Josef Henke to advise Hippler and Eberhard Taubert's camera crews.

+A rough cut was completed by 18 November 1939.
+Otto von Kursell suggested ending the film with Hitler's speech from 30 January.
+Goebbels made additional edits shortly before the German invasion of western Europe.

 The footage that Hippler shot in the Jewish ghettos of those cities in German-occupied Poland was the only footage shot specifically for the purpose of the film.
-At the beginning of the film, animated text informs the audience that this "documentary footage" shows Jews in their original state "before they put on the mask of civilized Europeans."
+At the beginning, animated text informs the audience that this "documentary footage" shows Jews in their original state "before they put on the mask of civilized Europeans."
 In the Nazi press, Hippler expanded on this claim, asserting that his filming techniques captured Jews "in an unprejudiced manner, real to life as they live and as they react in their own surroundings."